julsebeng/kanjibase/README.md

 # kanjibase
-Database project to facilitate the searching of Chinese/Japanese characters based on novel characteristics
+Database project to facilitate the searching of Chinese/Japanese characters based on novel characteristics, such as stroke count and radical(s).